jupytercalpoly/rich-context-demo/README.md

 ## FAQ

+Q: How do I collaborate with someone else on Binder so we share the same comment service?
+A: You have to [share a link to your running Binder with your private token included](https://discourse.jupyter.org/t/collaborating-on-one-binder-instance/407?u=saulshanabrook).

 Q: Why use repo2docker instead of a Dockerfile?
 A: We want it to be able to run on Binder so we need to make sure it works with their workflow.
 It's better to have one tool to